pivotal/docs-tap/intellij-extension/about.hbs.md

 # Overview of Tanzu Developer Tools for IntelliJ

-Tanzu Developer Tools for IntelliJ is VMware Tanzu's official IDE extension for IntelliJ IDEA to help you develop with the Tanzu Application Platform.
+Tanzu Developer Tools for IntelliJ is the official VMware Tanzu IDE extension for IntelliJ IDEA.
-This extension enables you to rapidly iterate on your workloads on supported Kubernetes clusters that have Tanzu Application Platform installed.
+The extension helps you develop with Tanzu Application Platform and enables you to rapidly iterate on your workloads on supported Kubernetes clusters that have Tanzu Application Platform installed.

 Tanzu Developer Tools for IntelliJ currently supports Java applications on macOS and Windows.